tp-link-extender/MercuryCore/README.md

 The markup for pages is enhanced with HTMLx templating, which adds extra features such as adding variables, reactivity, and logic blocks such as {#if} and {#each}.

 Take a look at the [Svelte docs](https://svelte.dev/docs), or the incredibly helpful [Svelte tutorial](https://learn.svelte.dev), for more information.

+# Deploying new client versions

+To deploy a new version of the client, you'll need Deno.
+Don't ask why

+Edit files in the /Client deployer/staging directory.
+Navigate to /Client deployer and run `deno task run` to start the deployer.
+You can also run `deno task headless` to skip any interactivity and randomly generate a version hash.